 Guide to jewellery and valuables insurance

-- Jewellery and valuables can be covered for theft under your home contents insurance or by a separate jewellery insurance policy
+- Jewellery, watches and valuables can be covered for theft under your home contents insurance or by a separate jewellery insurance policy

 - Make sure expensive jewellery is covered by single-item limits